FH-Prevail/UR2CUTE_torch/README.md

 }
 ```

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+UR2CUTE is released under the MIT License.
+See `LICENSE` for the full text.

-## 👥 Contributors
+## Contributors

 - Sina Mirshahi
 - Patrick Brandtner
-- Zuzana Komínková Oplatková
+- Zuzana Kominkova Oplatkova
 - Taha Falatouri
 - Mehran Naseri
 - Farzaneh Darbanian

-## 🙏 Acknowledgments
+## Acknowledgments

-This research was conducted at:
+This work was carried out at:

-- Department of Informatics and Artificial Intelligence, Tomas Bata
+- Department of Informatics and Artificial Intelligence, Tomas Bata University
 - Department for Logistics, University of Applied Sciences Upper Austria, Steyr
 - Josef Ressel-Centre for Predictive Value Network Intelligence, Steyr